Brosy Family Dentistry

 The process of installing a crown takes 2-3 visits.
 During the first appointment, the tooth will be reshaped by filing down the enamel so that the crown can be placed over it.
 You will be given a local anesthetic before this part of the procedure so that you do not experience any discomfort.
 Once the tooth has been reshaped, a mold will be taken of that tooth and the surrounding teeth.
-This mold will be sent to our local dental lab so that your new crown can be made so that it fits in the spot created for it and looks the same relative to the surrounding teeth.
-Before leaving, we will fit you with a temporary crown until your permanent crown is ready.
+This mold will be sent to our local dental lab so that your new crown can be made to fit in the spot created for it and so it looks the same as the surrounding teeth.
+Before leaving, we will fit you with a temporary crown that will stay in place until your permanent crown is ready.

 Dental Crown Post-Procedure